 The first performance measure pertains to the Base General Plan (BGP).
-The BGP is a longrange planning document that provides a framework for selecting the locations of future facilities needed to carry out the base mission.
-Each ROD required Travis AFB to incorporate within its BGP all specific LUCs at each site, the reasons for the controls, and site-specific details to adequately describe them to base personnel.
+The BGP is a long-range planning document that provides a framework for selecting the locations of future facilities needed to carry out the base mission.
+Each ROD required Travis AFB to incorporate within the Travis AFB General Plan (Travis AFB, 2002b) all specific LUCs at each site, the reasons for the controls, and site-specific details to adequately describe them to base personnel.
 Once a soil remedial action is complete, the base updates the site-specific restrictions in the BGP, if needed.